 The purpose of the IRPAC is to provide an organized public forum for discussion of relevant information reporting issues of mutual concern as between Internal Revenue Service (“IRS”) officials and representatives of the public.
-Advisory committee members convey the public’s perception of professional standards and best practices for tax professionals and IRS activities, advise with respect to specific information reporting administration issues, provide constructive observations regarding current or proposed IRS policies, programs, and procedures, and propose improvements to information reporting operations and the Information Reporting Program through a final report.
+Advisory committee members provide constructive observations regarding current or proposed IRS policies, programs, and procedures, and propose improvements to information reporting operations and the Information Reporting Program through a final report.
 IRPAC also responds to draft regulations and notices through comment letters.

-The IRPAC membership is composed of individuals who represent various segments of the tax professional community, from major national professional and trade associations to state tax agencies.
+The IRPAC membership is composed of individuals who represent various segments of the tax professional community, from major national professional and trade associations to colleges and universities.
 The Committee is divided into subgroups based on the issues that they are reviewing.
 View the 2013 IRPAC Renewal Charter and Balance Plan.

-The Internal Revenue Service (IRS) requests nominations for membership in the Information Reporting Program Advisory Committee (IRPAC) in the spring of each year.
+IRS requests nominations for membership in the IRPAC during a two month Open Season in the spring of each year.

 Membership is for a three year term beginning January of the following year.
 All applicants must complete an Application and Federal Tax Check Waiver Form which will be posted on the website at the beginning of open season.
 In addition, FBI and Practitioner (if applicable) Checks are required of all applicants.
 Interested parties may nominate themselves or another qualified person for membership.
 Nominations will be accepted for current vacancies and should describe and document the applicants qualifications for membership.
 It is important for the committee to continue to represent a diverse taxpayer and stakeholder base.
 Accordingly, selection is based on the applicant’s qualifications as well as the segment or group he/she represents.